consoledotdev/home/README.md

 # console.dev

-The [console.dev](https://console.dev) web site implemented using HTML + Tailwind and hosted using a Go server using only the stdlib.
-The only dependency is Tailwind.
+The [console.dev](https://console.dev) web site implemented using HTML + Tailwind and hosted using a static Go server.

 ## Development